SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/30-resource-pools-and-classes.md

 # Resource Pools & Classes

 The compute resource available to Renku users are determined by the **resources pools** the user has access to.
-To specify the resources for a project’s session launcher, you select a **resource class** from any of the resource pools available to you.
+To specify the resources for a project’s launcher, you select a **resource class** from any of the resource pools available to you.
+The same resource pools and classes apply to interactive [Sessions](session) and background [Jobs](job).

 ## Resource Pools